xratberkeley/decal-site/labs/Oculus/lab1.md

 If your values don’t match, click the gear in the top right and hit “Reset”.

-You’ll notice that the lighting is off - the buildings are way too dark and shadows aren’t being cast properly.
+You’ll notice that the lighting is off - the buildings might be too dark and shadows aren’t being cast properly.
 We’ll fix that, but first we’ll change the skybox (the textures that surround the scene) to something that looks more like the night sky.

 Go to Window > Rendering > Lighting > Environment, which will open a new window that contains all the lighting data for this scene.
 Look for the “Skybox Material” line under 'Environment', and click the little circle on its right side.
 This will open up a box that lets you select which skybox to use.
 Search for “nightsky2” and select it.

 ![image](../../assets/images/oculus/lab1/VRDecal-7.png)

-With our skybox in we can now properly fix our lighting.
-To have Unity auto-generate lighting, go to the 'Scene' tab on the Lighting window.
+If the bulidings are still black, check that you are on android platform.
+If this doesn't change anything, we will need to properly fix our lighting.
+To have Unity generate lighting, go to the 'Scene' tab on the Lighting window.
 Select the asset for 'Lighting Settings Asset' to be LabLighting'.
-Then, you check “Auto Generate" and click “Generate Lighting” to start computing the proper lighting for the scene.
+Then, click “Generate Lighting” to start computing the proper lighting for the scene with "Auto Generate" unchecked.

+This will take a while.
+You can see the progress on the bottom right of the editor.

 ![image](../../assets/images/oculus/lab1/VRDecal-9.png)